 The finer details are determined at this time with the help of an appointed liquidator: finalizing move out dates, handling expenses, sharing the proceeds of the sale, establishing rent-free periods, etc.

 Once the liquidation process is finalized, the owners will receive their portion of the property’s purchase price.
 Often, the sale includes a move-out period, which allows owners a period of time (e.g., two to four months) to find a new place to live and to physically move out of the unit.

 It takes time to formally wind down a strata corporation.
 In a typical transaction, the process lasts anywhere from 12 to 18 months to complete from start to finish – though the exact amount of time varies, depending on the property and the market conditions.
 Strata corporations must abide by the notice requirements set out in the Strata Property Act for all votes and meetings.

 Additional information on winding up a strata corporation should be obtained from lawyers’ specializing in strata terminations.
-If further information is requested, Alan Johnson from the Unique Properties team can recommend lawyers who are familiar with the process.
+If further information is requested, please contact Hart Buck or Jennifer Darling from Colliers' Strata Wind Up Team.